Fox's Book of Martyrs

 constitution seemed destroyed, and in a few days I

 became so weak as to be hardly able to walk to Mr. Judson's prison.
-In this
+In this debilitated

-debilitated state, I set off in a cart for Ava, to procure medicines, and some
+state, I set off in a cart for Ava, to procure medicines, and some suitable food, leaving the cook to supply my place.

-safety, and for two or three days the disorder seemed at a stand; after which

-now was, to return to Oung-pen-la to die near the prison.
-It was with the

-greatest difficulty that I obtained the medicine chest from the governor, and then had no one to administer medicine.
 I

+reached the house in safety, and for two or three days the disorder seemed at a

+left-and my anxiety now was, to return to Oung-pen-la to die near the prison.

+governor, and then had no one to administer medicine.

-at a time for several hours, it so far checked the disorder as to enable me to
+I however got at the laundanum, and by taking two drops at a time for several hours, it so far checked the disorder as to enable

-almost buries the oxen.
-You may form some idea of a Burmese cart, when I tell
+mud almost buries the oxen.
+You may form some idea of

-you their wheels are not constructed like ours, but are simply round thick
+constructed like ours, but are simply round thick

-planks with a hole in the middle, through which a pole that supports the body
+planks with a hole in the middle, through which a pole that supports the body is thrust.

 "I